ratta2ii/react-redux-state-api/README.md

 # Thursday

 9:12am | Exploring some different concepts on buidling a Modal with images.
 I will spend the next couple hours watching a couple videos, and reading some articles on how to actually get this done.
 Will probably look up a couple premade components as well, although, I have done all styling with standard CSS so far, so I might just do that throughout as a way to understand how things work for future projects.

+10:30am | Creating a modal component to display all product details and cart option.